-Those first optimistic green shoots peeking through are a sure sign that winter is on the wane: with a selection of spring bulbs from our garden centre in Telford you can cheer yourself up from January to early summer.
+Those first optimistic green shoots peeking through are a sure sign that winter is on the wane: with a selection of spring bulbs at Lakeside you can cheer yourself up from January to early summer.

 Just after New Year the first snowdrops appear: tall 'Atkinsii', or 'John Gray' carrying large flowers on arching stems.
 Scatter other January jewels at their feet for contrast: bright yellow winter aconites, or pretty pink Cyclamen coum.